-Here are the most popular terpenes commonly found in dispensary strains, with tips on how to identify their principal aromas and mind-body effects.
+Here are the 5 most popular terpenes found in Cannabis dispensary strains, with tips on how to identify their principal aromas and mind-body effects.

 This usually sedative terpene can reduce symptoms of arthritis and is fantastic for other joint pains as well.
-It has positive effects on mental health, as well, with anti-psychotic abilities.
+It has positive effects on mental health, as well as anti-psychotic abilities.

 It has more sedative effects and is often found in Indica dominant varieties.
 Linalool often smells like lavender and sweet flowers, pairing perfectly with that bath we mentioned in our into!